Damon11111/Multiplayer_Networking_game/README.md

 Player Interaction Pattern: Player vs Player

-Objective: Capture, Outwit - One team goal is to protect and deliver packages successfully the others goal is to intercept them using strategy to either deliver or steal the most packages
+Objective: Capture, Outwit - Courier tries to avoid and block robber from steal and deliver all their packages to mailboxes to win and Robber must attempt to chase, stall, and steal from the courier to win

 Serious Objective: Show how data transfers can be vulnerable to outside interference or theft and why protection against them is important